Hamilsauce/gerrymander/docs/gerry.md

 ### Regime Wins If:

-* Survives Phase 2 for X rounds
+* Survives Phase 2 until all insurgencies are neutralized
 * Maintains national dominance
-* Insurgency below collapse threshold

 ### Factions Win If:

-* Regime loses dominance
+* Regime loses dominance before insurgencies run out of spunk
-* National cohesion collapses
-* Insurgency exceeds regime capacity

 ---